coleifer/peewee/docs/peewee/playhouse.rst

 .. py:function:: model_to_dict(model[, recurse=True[, backrefs=False[, only=None[, exclude=None[, extra_attrs=None[, fields_from_query=None[, max_depth=None[, manytomany=False]]]]]]]])

-    Convert a model instance (and optionally any related instances) to a dictionary.

     :param bool recurse: Whether foreign-keys should be recursed.
     :param bool backrefs: Whether lists of related objects should be recursed.
     :param only: A list (or set) of field instances which should be included in the result dictionary.